PERS Update - For Informational Purposes Only

 Changes to Assumed Earnings Rate

-At the July 28 meeting, the PERS Board lowered the assumed earnings rate from 7.5% to 7.2%, which takes effect January 1, 2018.
+The PERS Board lowered the assumed earnings rate from 7.2% to 6.9% on January 1, 2022.
 The “assumed rate”—the rate of investment returns (including inflation) that the PERS Fund’s regular account is expected to earn over the long term—is reviewed by the PERS Board every two years when considering all the actuarial methods and assumptions that are used to assess the system’s financial position.

 For more information, visit the PERS News website.